Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 When you have configured the bot for multiple farm cycles, it will display this message during the breaks between farm cycles:

 > Next farm cycle starts in 17 minutes.
 Last cycle completed 16 minutes ago.

+## Pricing and Online Bot Sessions

+You can test the bot for free.
+When you want the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions](https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions)

+Online bot sessions cost 2000 credits per hour.
+To add credits to your account, follow the instructions at [https://app.botengine.org/billing/add-credits](https://app.botengine.org/billing/add-credits)

+For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)

+## Frequently Asked Questions

+### How can I make the bot remember the locations of the barbarian villages?

+To make it remember the farm locations, configure more farm cycles.
+The bot remembers all those coordinates within the same session, so it can reuse this knowledge, starting with the second farm cycle.
+It sends only one attack per target per farm cycle, so the remembering does not affect the first farm cycle.
+If you don't use any configuration, the bot only performs one farm cycle and then stops.

+### How much time does this bot need to send all attacks on my account?

+Sending one attack takes less than seven seconds.
+So the bot can cover 500 farms per hour.
+The first farm cycle per session is a special case: For the first cycle, it needs additional time to find the farm villages.
+The game limits us to 50 concurrent attacks per village, and the bot switches to the next village when the currently selected village hits that limit.
+One farm cycle is complete when all your villages are at the limit, either because of the attack limit or because no matching units are remaining.

 ## Getting Help